Graph#

 mmodel.Graph inherits from networkx.DiGraph().

-The class adds the “graph_module” and “node_type” attribute to the graph attribute.
+The class adds the “graph_module” and “node_type” attributes to the graph.
 The factory method returns a copy of the dictionary.
 It is equivalent to

 Modify add_edge to update the edge attribute in the end.